 The accession to power of Mikhail Gorbachev allowed the concepts of perestroika and glasnost to bloom and boosted the reemergence of nationalist movements among the diverse republics of the Soviet Union, in particular in Georgia.
 Apart from the Georgian nationalist movement that demanded secession from the USSR, secessionist movements also appeared in specific regions such as Abkhazia and South Ossetia.
 On 30 November 1990 a referendum was held regarding independence in which approximately 90 percent of the population participated.
 Taking into account all the referenda held in the republics, the vote in favor of independence in Georgia registered 98.93 percent, which represented the second-highest percentage after that in Armenia.
 In consequence, the Supreme Soviet of the Republic of Georgia proclaimed independence and appointed Zviad Gamsajurdia the new president of the Republic.
 Following a period of instability, which led to the dismissal and expulsion of Gamsajurdia in January 1992, the return of Eduard Shevardnadze, former minister of foreign affairs during the Gorbachev era, prompted big hopes for a country immersed in an economic and political crisis.
 Shevardnadze, who was designated president of the Council of the State, would later be validated as president of the Parliament by universal suffrage, thus becoming the highest authority figure in the country until the presidential elections of 1995.
 Shevardnadze attempted to take advantage of the prestige he had acquired in foreign affairs to advance recognition of Georgia by the international community.
 His efforts proved fruitful as the country joined the Conference on Security and Cooperation in Europe (CSCE) as well as the United Nations.
 Nevertheless, the main focus of his work concerned the management of an increasingly grave internal crisis, including the incitement of uprisings supported by Gamsajurdia in western regions of Georgia and the rise of secessionist movements in South Ossetia and Abkhazia.
 This section provides an introduction to this article; therefore, the citations provide a general overview of the events surrounding the dissolution of the USSR and the emergence of an independent Georgia.
 Weerts 1999 is cited regarding uti possidetis.
 Blanc Altemir 2003, Urjewicz 1995, and Forsyth 2013 analyze topics from diverse perspectives, including economic and social issues as well as taking into account international aspects.
-Additionally, Diasamidze 2008 summarizes the essence of the conflict in providing political and legal perspectives.
+Additionally, Diasamidze 2008 summarizes the essence of the conflict in providing political and legal perspectives; however, Saparov 2015 takes a historical approach to point out the origin of the conflicts in the Caucasus.
 Finally, Intskirveli 1996 treats the Constitution of newly independent Georgia, and Hille 2005 explores the kind of state most suitable in Georgia.
 See also Alexidze 2012.